zedlopez/ifm/Examples/TheHypnotistOfBlois.md

 [ZL: "shortly" reference awkward]::

-We will learn more about check rules for other characters shortly, but the following prevents the hypnosis patient from trying to hypnotize us in turn:
+We will learn more about check rules for other characters shortly, but the following prevents the hypnosis patient from trying to hypnotise us in turn: